 In contrast to anorexia, those with bulimia are usually of normal weight or slightly overweight.
 They have an intense fear of gaining weight and may have a distorted body image, believing they are very overweight.

-The fact that many people try to hide binging and purging behavior can make diagnosing bulimia challenging.
+The fact that many people try to hide bingeing and purging behavior can make diagnosing bulimia challenging.
 To make the diagnosis, the doctor will ask about the individual's eating patterns and history.
-Early diagnosis and treatment offers the best chances for a successful outcome.
+Early diagnosis and treatment offer the best chances for a successful outcome.

 If you suspect a loved one may have an eating disorder, talk to them respectfully about your worries.
 Don't make them feel guilty or blame them.
 Encourage the person to seek help and let them know you support.